EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    output = EDHOC-Key-Derivation(AlgorithmID, keyDataLength, other)
 ~~~~~~~~~~~

 For message_i the key, called K_i, SHALL be derived using other = aad_i, where i = 2 or 3.
-The key SHALL be derived using AlgorithmID set to the integer value of the AEAD in the selected cipher suite (CIPHER_SUITE_U), and keyDataLength equal to the key length of the AEAD.
+The key SHALL be derived using AlgorithmID set to the integer value of the AEAD in the selected cipher suite (SUITE_U), and keyDataLength equal to the key length of the AEAD.

 If the AEAD algorithm uses an IV, then IV_i for message_i SHALL be derived using other = aad_i, where i = 2 or 3.
 The IV SHALL be derived using AlgorithmID = "IV-GENERATION" as specified in Section 12.1.2. of {{RFC8152}}, and keyDataLength equal to the IV length of the AEAD.